-The lawsuit alleges that the manufacturer of Zofran knew of this severe side effect, but failed to properly inform the United States government and healthcare providers that Zofran could cause significant potential issues, and that the drug required additional testing and research before it should have been widely marketed and prescribed to patients who had better alternative treatments.
+The Zofran lawsuits claim the manufacturer of Zofran knew of the potential for serious birth defects linked to its drug, but failed to properly inform the United States government and healthcare providers that Zofran could cause significant potential issues.

 Zofran, which has been available in generic form since 2006, may be taken orally or by injection.